Husker Football From A to Z

 R - Rodgers and Rozier - Johnny Rodgers and Mike Rozier, two of Nebraska's three Heisman Trophy winners.
 Rodgers, a wingback, won the award in 1972, while Rozier, an All-America I-back, won the trophy in 1983.

-S - Sellouts - Memorial Stadium has been sold out for 325 consecutive games, dating back to the Nov.
+S - Sellouts - Memorial Stadium has been sold out for 354 consecutive games, dating back to the Nov.
 3, 1962, contest against Missouri.
-During the streak, the Huskers own an amazing 282-43 record.
 The Huskers celebrated their 300th consecutive sellout at Memorial Stadium with a 55-0 win over Louisiana-Lafayette on Sept.
 26, 2009.

 T - Thanksgiving - Nebraska is a regular fixture on the Thanksgiving college football menu.
-The Huskers have played 33 games on Thanksgiving in 123 years of college football.
+The Huskers have played 33 games on Thanksgiving in 127 years of college football.
 Nebraska's most recent Thanksgiving Day game was in 1972.
 The Huskers have also played numerous games on the Friday after Thanksgiving in recent years.
 Nebraska was 11-4 against Colorado on the Friday after Thanksgiving dating back to the 1996 season.
-The Huskers began a new tradition with the Heroes Game against Iowa on the Friday after Thanksgiving in 2011 and have won each of the first two contests.
+The Huskers began a new tradition with the Heroes Game against Iowa on the Friday after Thanksgiving in 2011.
+Nebraska won the first two contests, before the Hawkeyes won the 2013 meeting, Nebraska bounced back with an overtime win in Iowa City in 2014, while Iowa won in 2015 and 2016.

 U - Undefeated - Nebraska has posted 11 undefeated seasons in school history and nine perfect unbeaten and untied seasons.